Assets in Software Engineering: What are they after all?: Assets in Software-Intensive Products and Services

 \textbf{\textit{Unintentional Degradation:}}

-\begin{itemize} \item \textbf{4: Unintentional degradation of Organisation Structure}: If the organisation structure, i.e., teams' constellation document, does not include unofficial roles of the employees, the asset is unintentionally degraded. \item \textbf{5: Unintentional degradation of Activity Diagram}: If the activity diagram uses outdated, archaic terminology and does not use the current state-of-practice terminology, the asset is unintentionally degraded. \item \textbf{6: Unintentional degradation of Code}: If an inexperienced developer introduces code clones, the asset is unintentionally degraded. \end{itemize}
+\begin{enumerate} \item \textbf{Unintentional Degradation of Organisation Structure}: If the organisation structure, i.e., teams' constellation document, does not include unofficial roles of the employees, the asset is unintentionally degraded. \item \textbf{Unintentional Degradation of Activity Diagram}: If outdated, archaic terminology is used to create an activity diagram (i.e., the current state-of-practice terminology is not used), the asset is unintentionally degraded. \item \textbf{Unintentional Degradation of Code}: If an inexperienced developer introduces code clones, the asset is unintentionally degraded. \end{enumerate}

-\textbf{Degradation due to Entropy:}
+\textbf{\textit{Degradation Due To Entropy:}}

-\begin{itemize} \item \textbf{7: Degradation of Organisation Structure due to Entropy}: If the organisation structure, i.e., teams' constellation document, is not representative of the current structure of the organisation after the growth of the company, the asset is degraded due to entropy. \item \textbf{8: Degradation of Activity Diagram due to Entropy}: If the diagram is not representative of the current state of the system after changes have been made and implemented in the system, the asset is degraded due to entropy. \item \textbf{9: Degradation of Code due to Entropy}: If the quality of the code is impacted by releases of new versions of third-party libraries, the code can be outdated due to, for example, the usage of deprecated functions and the asset degraded due to entropy, not due to intentional or unintentional design decisions made by developers. \end{itemize}
+\begin{enumerate} \item \textbf{Degradation of Organisation Structure Due To Entropy}: If the organisation structure, i.e., teams' constellation document, is not representative of the current structure of the organisation after the growth of the company, the asset is degraded due to entropy. \item \textbf{Degradation of Activity Diagram Due To Entropy}: If the diagram is not representative of the current state of the system after changes have been made and implemented in the system, the asset is degraded due to entropy. \item \textbf{Degradation of Code Due To Entropy}: If the quality of the code is impacted by releases of new versions of third-party libraries, the code can be outdated due to, for example, the usage of deprecated functions and the asset degraded due to entropy, not due to intentional or unintentional design decisions made by developers. \end{enumerate}